What foods should you avoid while taking metformin?

 Speak with your Found health care provider to get a complete list and share any medications and supplements you’re taking with your provider.

-It’s important to note that metformin can be helpful to counteract some of the negative metabolic effects of medicines that may raise blood sugar.
+In these cases, metformin can be helpful to counteract some of the negative metabolic effects of medicines that may raise blood sugar.
 Although the sugar effect is the opposite, metformin can control high blood sugar caused by some medications and doesn’t block the therapeutic effects.
 Ask your Found healthcare provider if your medication can help or hinder metformin.

 Don’t worry—your Found health care provider will let you know what to do to monitor your health and if you need to take the next steps.
 Your care is of the utmost importance when working with your provider.
 Taking metformin may help with weight care, and being prescribed the medication may ensure your weight care journey is sustainable.